WHAT’S IN THIS REVIEW?

 The Free Tier

-The feature that truly helps to set Altas VPN apart from the norm is their Free tier.
-Speeds are slower, but there’s no cap on the amount of data you can use.
+The feature that truly helps to set Altas VPN apart from the norm is its Free tier.
+Speeds are slower, while there’s a 2 GB data cap per day.
 They’re already amassing a large number of users on mobile platforms, and the majority of reviews are extremely positive.

-In comparison, the premium version will provide the user with faster server connection speeds and gives access to additional server locations.
+In comparison, the premium version provides the user with faster server connection speeds and gives access to additional server locations, with no data caps.
 The Free version has three locations, split between the US and the Netherlands.

 Their free VPN is a great piece of software if you’d like to unblock a website, and it means you won’t have to commit before giving it a try for yourself.

-As the name implies, SafeBrowse is a simple feature which will prevent a user from ‘entering malicious services’, as well as blocking adverts.
+As the name implies, SafeBrowse is a simple feature that will prevent a user from ‘entering malicious services’, as well as blocking adverts.
 You’ll find similar levels of protection from any ad-blocker, while a browser like Brave will also help with trackers.
-SafeBrowse is a nice addition, but it’s not going to make a real difference for anyone with a passing knowledge in internet safety.
+SafeBrowse is a nice addition, but it’s not going to make a real difference for anyone with basic knowledge of internet safety.

 With a capable free tier, Atlas VPN has their work cut out if they want to persuade users to start paying a fee for quicker speeds and a few more server locations.

-One method they use is to heavily incentivise longer contracts via massive savings.
-For example, a single month will cost $9.99, while one year will set you back by a one time payment of $29.88 every 12 months.
+One method they use is to heavily incentivize longer contracts via massive savings.
+For example, a single month will cost $10.99, while one year will set you back by a one-time payment of $39.42 every 12 months.
 That’s cheaper than the vast majority of VPN providers, and it’s something to consider if you’re hoping to get the best value for money.
-Then there’s a 36-month deal that works out to just $1.39 per month.
+Then there’s a 36-month deal that works out to just $1.99 per month.

 Another notable difference from the norm is that Atlas VPN does not impose any limits on the number of devices connected to one premium account.
 This means it’ll work on all compatible and internet-connected devices.
 Most providers are limited to 5 or 10 simultaneous devices at most, so it’s another plus in terms of making it worth your money.

-It’s a great value proposition that will allow the service to boost user numbers following its release in 2020.
+It’s a great value proposition and has allowed the service to boost user numbers following its release in January 2020.
 They operate with a simple 30-day money-back guarantee, although you’ll have to contact Apple for purchases made through their App Store.

 Altas VPN can’t be beaten for price, and the free version is ideal if you’re determined not to spend a dime.